supertokens/docs/auth-react/docs/thirdpartyemailpassword/override/functions.md

     *
     * @returns: "OK" on success,
     *           "RESET_PASSWORD_INVALID_TOKEN_ERROR" in case of an invalid token
-    *           "FIELD_ERROR" in case of an in valid password format.
+    *           "FIELD_ERROR" in case of an invalid password format.
     */
     submitNewPassword: (input: {
         formFields: {